MEGA65/open-roms/CONFIG.md

 Each of them needs a couple of bytes in KERNAL segment - but they can share some code, and `$D4xx` range support replaces the standard `$D400` address handling, so exact amount depends on the exact configuration.

-## Software features

-### `CONFIG_BANNER_FANCY`

-If enabled, prints more colorful startup banner.
-Eye candy only.
+## Eye candy

+### `CONFIG_BANNER_SIMPLE`, `CONFIG_BANNER_FANCY`, `CONFIG_BANNER_VARIANT`

+Select startup banner - either a simple one, or with some colorful elements. `CONFIG_BANNER_VARIANT` heavily depends on the selected hardware target, not all targets support it.

-Needs some space in BASIC segment, varies between targets.
+Richer banners need more BASIC segment, varies between hardware variants.

 ### `CONFIG_BANNER_PAL_NTSC`

 If enabled, prints video system on startup banner.
 Eye candy only.

-Feature needs 3 bytes in BASIC and 23 bytes in KERNAL segment.
+Feature needs some bytes in BASIC (depending on banner type) and about 25 bytes in KERNAL segment.

+## Software features

+### `CONFIG_PANIC_SCREEN`

+If enabled, certain fatal errors will produce a nice bluescreen instead of just resetting the machine.

+Feature needs over 100 bytes in KERNAL segment.
+If unsure - enable.

 ### `CONFIG_DOS_WEDGE`

 If enabled, a simple DOS wedge is available from the direct mode - supports `@<drive_number>`, `@<command>`, `@$`, `@$<params>` and `@` commands.

 Feature needs about 330 bytes in BASIC segment.
+If unsure - enable.

 ### `CONFIG_BCD_SAFE_INTERRUPTS`